BlockchainCommons/BCSwiftSecureComponents/Docs/4-ENVELOPE-EXPRESSIONS.md

 ## Distributed Function Calls

-A distributed function call is a call invoked on systems that do not reside in the calling process.
+A distributed function call (also known as a "remote procedure call") is a call invoked on systems that do not reside in the same process as the caller.
 This is one of the most common use-cases for `Envelope`.

+Due to latency and availability, all distributed function calls are by nature asynchronous, and any distributed function call may fail.
 The caller of a function may expect a particular result of that call, and that result needs to be routed back to the calling process.

 To facilitate this, we generate a unique SCID and tag it `request`.
 This becomes the `subject` of an envelope that must contain an assertion with `body` as the `predicate`, and the `object` must be an envelope expression as described herein.
 The wrapping `request(SCID)` provides a unique identifier used to route the result of the request back to the caller: